noheton/shepard/README.md

 ### Read the logs

 Most containers log to `STDOUT`.
 Therefore, you can observe the logs via `docker-compose logs <containername>`.

 The shepard backend also uses this method, but additionally writes to log files.
 These log files contain detailed log messages from the system and may contain important information about an issue.
 You can find the log files at `/opt/shepard/backend/tomcat/` unless you have changed the default location.
 The file `shepard.log` contains all logs since the last startup or rollover.

+Some issues can be found in the frontend log.
+Open the web dev console (F12 in most browsers) and see whether there are errors in the log.

+## Common issues

+> TODO